ahejackson/4tw-text-unwrap/README.md

 > Unwraps exported 4tw text files

 When you export writing as plaintext (.txt) files from [4thewords](https://4thewords.com/), the exported files automatically wrap columns at 70 characters long.

-Manually unwrapping these files to import into a program like Scrivener can be frustrating.
+This is useful in some cases, but when it's not, manually unwrapping these files to import into a program like Scrivener can take some time.

 Paste the contents of an exported text file onto the site, click unwrap, then copy the unwrapped text into whatever program you want.